benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q052.png)

-## Aggregations, Aggregate Conditions and Aggregation Tags
+## Aggregations and Aggregation Tags

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB06.png)

-todo: explain aggregation, aggregate condition
+todo: explain aggregation, aggregation constraint

 **Aggregation tag**, ('_{at}_') - depicted by an index wrapped in curly brackets.
 Each orange rectangle (aggregation) has an aggregation tag on the top-left corner of its lower pert.
 The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.